open-atmos/PySDM/README.md

 For development purposes, we suggest cloning the repository and installing it using ``pip -e``.
 Test-time dependencies are listed in the ``test-time-requirements.txt`` file.

-PySDM examples listed below are hosted in a separate repository and constitute the [``PySDM_examples``](https://github.com/atmos-cloud-sim-uj/PySDM-examples) package.
+PySDM examples are hosted in a separate repository and constitute the [``PySDM_examples``](https://github.com/atmos-cloud-sim-uj/PySDM-examples) package.
 The examples have additional dependencies listed in [``PySDM_examples`` package ``setup.py``](https://github.com/atmos-cloud-sim-uj/PySDM-examples/blob/main/setup.py) file.
 Running the examples requires the ``PySDM_examples`` package to be installed.